Howard Eggins Award

 This award is given for the best paper presented, presentation(oral or poster) by a postgraduate student on an aspect of mycology in which microscopy has been used, at a meeting of the Society where microscopy was used as a substantial component of the presented fungal research.

 The John Webster Fungal Biology Research Award is made in recognition of an outstanding contribution to fungal research.
+Nominations should be submitted between the 1st of January and the 31st of March.
+The award will be presented in September of the same year.
 Further details and past recipients can be viewed here.

 The BMS Field Mycology Award will be awarded to recognise a person who has contributed extraordinarily to the advancement of British field mycology.
 Its recipients will have contributed significantly to one or more of the following: conservational, taxonomic, recording or educational activities.
 Further details and past recipients can be viewed here.